tc39/proposal-temporal/docs/instant.md

 The value is truncated to fit the requested precision, unless a different rounding mode is given with the `roundingMode` option, as in `Temporal.PlainDateTime.round()`.
 Note that rounding may change the value of other units as well.

-If the `timeZone` option is given, then the string will express the time in the given time zone, and contain the time zone's UTC offset.
+If the `timeZone` option is given, then the string will express the time in the given time zone, and contain the time zone's UTC offset, rounded to the nearest minute.

 Example usage: